 30% of Millenials avoid a restaurant with a weak Instagram presence

 Every restaurant owner knows that the number one thing you need is customers, and customers love to look at their food in advance.
-In fact, according to The Independent each year millenials spend on average a full 5 days browsing food on instagram, and 30% say they’d avoid a restaurant with a weak Instagram presence.
+In fact, according to The Independent, each year millennials spend on average a full 5 days browsing food on Instagram, and 30% say they’d avoid a restaurant with a weak Instagram presence.

 You have to reach this, your largest target audience, by really mastering your approach to an Instagram account as a form of restaurant marketing.
-So here at Meero we’ve cooked up some advices on how to use Instagram to get your restaurant packed.
+So here at Meero, we’ve cooked up some advice on how to use Instagram to get your restaurant packed.
 Here’s what’s on the menu.

 Let’s start with an amuse-bouche: talk to your followers

 You want to really reach out and engage your followers.
 Make descriptions of the image that are interesting or funny - you don’t have to be a real comedian about it, but show viewers you have a personality!